andimeier/sudokusolver/README.md

 * shapes ... specifiy the irregular shapes for a Jigsaw Sudoku
 * candidates ... characters used for the Sudoku field values

-The following sections describes these options in more detail.
+The following sections describe these options in more detail.

 ##### Type

-Specifies the type of Sudoku.
-Possible values are:
+This option specifies the type of Sudoku.
+More precisely, it specifies the types of containers used.
+Possible values of this option are:

-* `standard`
+* `standard` ... rows, columns and boxes are used as containers
-* `x`
-* `color`
+* `x` ... rows, columns, boxes and diagonals are used as containers
+* `color` ... rows, columns, boxes and colors are used as containers
+* `jigsaw` ... rows, columns and shapes  (irregularly shaped boxes) are used as containers

-Default is "standard".
+Default is "standard" (with rows, columns and boxes).
 The values are recognized with a minimum of matching characters, so you can abbreviate the setting, e.g. "st" works also for setting a "standard" Sudoku.

+With a `x` Sudoku, the two diagonals are used as container, so each of the two diagonals must contain all possible values.

+With a `color` Sudoku, all n'th members of a box form a container of the same "color".
+For example, the left top cell of each box would be the color "color 1".

+With a `jigsaw` Sudoku, the boxes have irregular shapes.
+The "shapes" must be defined in the Sudoku file as well.

 Example: